S3 method for class 'amerasfit'

 total_runtime_seconds

-The total computation time in seconds across all methods.
+The total CPU computation time in seconds across all methods.

 CI.computed